KameiKojirou/rudot/README.md

-A small Working example for calling top level Rust script from GDScript
+A small working example for calling top level Rust script from GDScript